Frequently Asked Questions

 You should consult your private physician to determine whether you have a medical deficiency that would interfere with the safe performance of sport piloting duties.
 You may exercise sport pilot privileges provided you are in good health, your medical condition is under control, you adhere to your physician's recommended treatment, and you feel satisfied that you are able to conduct safe flight operations.

-Title VIII of Division J of the Infrastructure Investment and Jobs Act (Public Law 117-58) of 2021 (IIJA) provides $25 Billion for the National Aerospace System (NAS).
-Five billion dollars of the IIJA funds will be administered by FAA’s Air Traffic Organization (ATO) will fund much needed FAA facilities upgrades.
-FAA’s Office of Airports (ARP) will administer the remaining approximately $20 billion in grant funds for airport infrastructure, terminal development, including multimodal terminal development and on-airport rail access projects, and airport owned towers.
+Title VIII of Division J Public Law 117-58 provides $25 Billion for the National Aerospace System (NAS).
+Five billion dollars will be administered by FAA’s Air Traffic Organization (ATO) for much needed FAA facilities upgrades.
+FAA’s Office of Airports (ARP) will administer the remaining approximately $20 billion in grant funds for airport infrastructure, terminal development, including multimodal terminal development and on-airport rail access projects, and sponsor-owned towers.

 The $25 billion comes directly from the U.S. Treasury’s General Fund.

 Yes.
-Five billion dollars is being administered by ATO for improvements to FAA- owned facilities.
-ARP will administer approximately $20 billion of IIJA funds to airport sponsors.
-The $20 billion is allocated over 5 years ($4 billion annually).
-Of the $20 billion, FAA will receive up to $118 million annually for administration of IIJA funds and the Office of Inspector General (OIG) receives $2 million annually for oversight of IIJA funds.
+Five billion dollars of Facilities and Equipment is being administered by ATO for improvements to FAA-owned facilities.
+ARP will administer approximately $20 billion of financial assistance funds to airport sponsors.
+This includes $15 billion of Airport Infrastructure Grants (AIG) and $5 billion for the Airport Terminal Program (ATP).
+The $20 billion is allocated over five years ($4 billion annually).
+Of the $20 billion made available for financial assistance, FAA will receive up to $118 million annually for administration of IIJA funds and the Office of Inspector General (OIG) will receive $2 million annually for oversight of IIJA funds.

-c) AIG provides $20 million annually in competitive grants (FAA Contract Tower Competitive) for sponsor owned contract towers participating in the Federal contract tower program and the contract tower cost share program (FCT).
-These funds are available to: construct, repair, improve, rehabilitate, modernize, replace, or relocate an airport control tower; acquire and install air traffic control, communications, and related equipment in an airport control tower; and construct a remote tower certified by the FAA including acquisition and installation of air traffic control, communications, or related equipment.
-(To date there is no FAA-certified remote tower technology.)
+- AIG provides $20 million annually in competitive grants (FAA Contract Tower) for sponsor-owned contract towers participating in the FAA Contract Tower Program and the Contract Tower Cost Share Program (FCT).
+These funds are available to: construct, repair, improve, rehabilitate, modernize, replace, or relocate an airport control tower; acquire and install air traffic control, communications, and related equipment in an airport control tower; and construct a remote tower certified by the FAA, including acquisition and installation of air traffic control, communications, or related equipment (to date, there is no FAA-certified remote tower technology).
+Starting in FY 2026, FAA will award FCT competitive grants for up to $100M per year.
+The FCT competitive grants will consist of AIG funds that remain unobligated at the end fourth fiscal year (FY) of their availability.
+For more information about unobligated AIG funding, please see Q-9 and F-3 below.

 AIG Formula Infrastructure Allocations (AIG Allocated): Funds are available to sponsors of airports as defined in 47102 of title 49, United States Code (U.S.C.); that is, airport sponsors meeting statutory and policy requirements under this section and identified in the FAA’s published National Plan of Integrated Airport Systems (NPIAS), updated with current year data, and are eligible to receive discretionary funds per 49 U.S.C.
 47115.